 The two most popular are the Innova Makani/Zephyr or an Ultimate disc.
 You cannot use disc golf putters or anything that’s beveled (so essentially any golf discs).
 Most players use the Makani/Zephyr: https://www.innovadiscs.com/disc/makani.

-Tip: For your own tournament you can adjust the size of the target, the distances and the positions, as you like.
+Tip: Although any results wouldn’t be eligible for WFDF World Records, you can adjust the size of the target, the distances and the positions, as you like.
 When you have only limited space available, make sure you can turn the target for the “side” throws from the two shortest throwing positions — allowing you to play this event indoors.